720kb/butler/README.md

 Default voice commands you can abuse of.

 ####Selector
-Commands to select, highlight, trigger, manipulate DOM elements.
+Commands to select and highlight DOM elements

 Command  | Result
 ------------- | -------------